Admission

 Candidates admitted are required, under penalty of exclusion, to:

-1. pay the first installment for administrative fees (1st payment) in the amount of €2,000.00 (two thousand/00) as outlined in the “Tuition and fees regulation for MSc Degree Programme EU and NON-EU students” for the 2026/2027 academic year ;
+1. pay the first installment for administrative fees (1st payment) in the amount of €2,000.00 (two thousand/00) as outlined in the “Tuition and fees regulation for MSc Degree Programme EU students” for the 2026/2027 academic year ;

-2. To submit a declaration certifying that they have fully reviewed the Student Contract and the “Tuition and fees regulation for MSc Degree Programme EU and NON-EU students” for the 2026/2027 academic year (available on the University’s website at the following link).
+2. To submit a declaration certifying that they have fully reviewed the Student Contract and the “Tuition and fees regulation for MSc Degree Programme EU students” for the 2026/2027 academic year (available on the University’s website at the following link).

 In the case of a minor candidate, the pre-enrollment procedure must be carried out by the person exercising parental authority.